 Physical recovery can take a long time, emotional recovery even longer.
-One researcher, Dr. Julie Wray, found "that it takes a year to recover from childbirth – as opposed to the official view of six weeks." (source)
+One researcher, Dr. Julie Wray, found that it can take up to a year to recover from childbirth – as opposed to the official view of six weeks. (source)

 WHEN TO START A WORKOUT WITH BABY

 In today’s society, women seem to be pressured to hurry and shed the weight.
 In reality, it is more important to be of healthy mind and body.
 A big priority for new moms is bonding with baby.
 Pushing oneself to do strenuous exercises before your body is ready could lead to many negative issues.

 Always clear any physical activity with your healthcare provider before you begin.
 It is imperative to listen to your body and not push past safe limits.
 For those who have had an uncomplicated vaginal delivery, it is usually ok to begin simple exercises like walking a few days after childbirth.